cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/graphics-engine.md

 It specifies the ambient, diffuse, and specular components which can more accurately display objects.
 For example due to the specular components spheres have the halo/shiny region that they would when viewed directly under a light source.

-This model of lighting also specifies how to interpolate lighting data correctly between fragments of a given primitive.
+This model of lighting also specifies how to interpolate lighting data correctly between fragments of a given primitive which will eliminate the seams present between neighbouring primitives in our current lighting model.

 ### Different Types of Lighting
 There are various types of light sources which all interact with their environment different and are used for varying purposes/effects.
 If you are curious then you can read more about them [here](https://www.pluralsight.com/blog/film-games/understanding-different-light-types).